5u00n/sim-pdf-libs/GIT_INTEGRATION_GUIDE.md

-# SimPDF Library - Integration Guide
+# SimPDF Library - Git Integration Guide

 ## 🚀 How to Apply SimPDF to Your Existing Laravel Project

+### Prerequisites

+- Laravel 9.0+ project
+- Composer installed
+- Git installed (for Git-based installation)

 ### Step 1: Install the Library